lingchensanwen/QUDeval/README.md

 ## Code for Evaluation 🖥️

 *Work in progress:* We're in the process of finalizing the scripts for data processing and evaluation.
 These resources will soon be available in the [`code`](https://github.com/lingchensanwen/QUDeval/tree/main/code) folder.
 You can check the progress under this path as well.

-## Code for Data Collection 📁

-The code can be found under [this repo](https://github.com/lingchensanwen/QUD-eval-data-collection-flask)